© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, St Germain's churchyard is a scheduled monument protected by Historic England under reference 1013082.
 View the official record →

-Churchyard cross, St Germain's churchyard, is a medieval monument located in Lincolnshire.
+Churchyard cross, St Germain's churchyard is a medieval stone cross of probable fourteenth-century date located within the churchyard at St Germain's in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013082.

 Churchyard cross, St Germain's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013082.